 Awareness, image and preference measured against 6 competitors — broken down by demographics and purchase behaviour.
 This is an actual delivery to a consumer brand (anonymised).

-of your brand position
+A complete picture of your brand position

 We always start by understanding your business goals — then we choose method and design.
 The result is not just numbers but concrete action recommendations ranked by expected impact.